Fluci/croc/coding_guidelines.md

 Another way is to use a pointer to a pointer (the field of the parent that points to the active node).
 Both are valid solutions, but I prefer the double pointer method since it has less special cases.
 An alternative might be to use a root dummy node.
+- *Know when to use OOP and when procedural*: There's a trade-off between complexity and encapsulation.
+Complexity obviously is complex, you need to sit down and think about what's going on.
+Encapsulation can inflate your code and make it even harder to understand if used in to fine scale.
+[Object-Oriented Programming is Bad](https://www.youtube.com/watch?v=QM1iUe6IofM)

 ## Testing